Repeater, RepeaterBook and BlueCAT Support

 Press the menu key or menu "softkey" then Settings.
 This

-displays all the apps setttings - units, max distances, sorting,
+displays all the apps settings - units, max distances, sorting,

 selection, display etc.